-HOW TO SUBMIT YOUR WORK:
+HOW TO SUBMIT YOUR WORK – Submission Requirements:

-Seminar Summary submissions should be between 4-6 pages in length.
+Seminar Summary submissions must be between 4-6 pages in length.
 The majority of the paper should be a summary of the content of the seminar written in the Student's own words.
 Plagiarism in any form will not be tolerated.
 In addition, a statement or paragraph concerning what was learned and how it is applicable to the Student’s life and/or ministry should be included.
 Once the first summary paper receives a passing grade, additional summary papers may be submitted.

-Christian Counseling (CC) Verbatim reports should be between 1-3 pages in length.
+Christian Counseling (CC) Verbatim reports must be between 1-3 pages in length.
 CC verbatims are approximate word-for-word reports of actual counseling or ministry care dialogue sessions.
 The CC verbatim reports may cover formal counseling sessions as well as time spent with someone in a helpful situation such as a hospital visit, nursing home visit or a conversation with someone at church.
 Each CC verbatim report should begin with a paragraph describing the setting in which the counseling or dialogue session took place.
 Each CC verbatim report should conclude with a paragraph summarizing the Student’s perception of the result of the counseling or ministry care dialogue sessions.
 Once the first verbatim receives a passing grade, additional verbatims may be submitted.

-Missions, Evangelism and Church Growth (MECG) Verbatim reports should be between 1-3 pages in length.
+Missions, Evangelism and Church Growth (MECG) Verbatim reports must be between 1-3 pages in length.
 MECG verbatims are approximate word-for-word reports or summaries of actual missions, evangelism or church growth experiences.
 MECG verbatim reports may cover experiences that include, but are not limited to, the following: personal witnessing/evangelism encounters (these are encounters where you have in some way shared the gospel with a person who is not a Christian); any effort to build up your church, small group, Sunday school class; or any mission effort such as Bible school or handing out gospel tracts.
 Each MECG verbatim report should begin with a paragraph describing the setting in which the mission, evangelism or church growth experience took place.
 Each MECG verbatim report should conclude with a paragraph summarizing the Student’s perception of the result of the mission, evangelism or church growth experience.
 Once the first verbatim receives a passing grade, additional verbatims may be submitted.

 The dissertation should introduce the theme and then in detail research the theme and provide in lay language the exposition or details of the theme.
-Footnotes and research notes should be noted numerically after each quote with the source listed at the end of the section, end of the chapter, or end of the paper.
+Footnotes and research notes should be included numerically after each quote with the source listed at the end of the section, end of the chapter, or end of the paper.
 Footnotes and research notes may also be listed immediately after the quote or the material cited.
 The Bibliography is placed at the end of the paper.
 You may have a concluding page or two after the bibliography if you think it is necessary.
 Please do not make this complicated.
 There should be a title page, introduction page or pages, the body of the dissertation or exposition of your theme, your concluding page or pages, the footnote pages if you choose to put them at the end, and your bibliography.
 The total of all this should be 60 to 150 pages.